 UPMC Pinnacle wanted to change their bed management and patient discharge processes to increase staff efficiency and improve the patient experience.
 They also sought to increase staff communications for patients on ventilators, particularly when they experienced respiratory distress and required fast clinician response.
 The challenge was to coordinate all of these communications and integrate the chosen solution with the technology already in place.

 UPMC Pinnacle evaluated several vendors and decided to work with Spok due to its experience in helping hospital staff improve productivity and communications through mobile alerting.
-Spok’s HIPAA-compliant, FDA 510(K)-cleared clinical alerting software, Spok® Messenger, now receives messages from ventilators and the bed management system and pushes alerts out to the right person’s mobile device.
+Spok clinical altering software is HIPAA-compliant, FDA 510(K)-cleared, receives messages from ventilators and the bed management system, and pushes alerts out to the right person’s mobile device.
 This spans nurses, transport personnel, housekeeping, and more.
-UPMC Pinnacle uses a single Spok Messenger system to support both hospitals, and plans to add the capabilities at the West Shore facility.
+UPMC Pinnacle uses a single system to support both hospitals and plans to add the capabilities at the West Shore facility.

 The emergency department (ED) recently implemented a new system to monitor the number of patients waiting to be treated.
 When there are more than 19 patients waiting at UPMC Pinnacle Harrisburg, or eight at the UPMC Pinnacle Community Osteopathic, the monitoring system tells Spok.
 Spok then sends secure text alerts directly to relevant staff on their phones letting them know they are needed in the ED to help address the patient volume.